Best VPN for Canada in 2021

 It appears as though Sling TV does not actively block VPNs.
 However, the speed offered by Express VPN ensures silky-smooth streaming.
 We expressed no hiccups or freezes when streaming Sling TV via ExpressVPN.
-That said, if you're on a 5+ Mbps connection, then hiccups shouldn't be much of an issue anyway apart from the occasional dip in speed which is something that even the best VPNs suffer from in our experience.
+If you're on a 5+ Mbps connection, then hiccups shouldn't be much of an issue anyway, apart from the occasional dip in speed which is something that even the best VPNs suffer from in our experience.

-The best thing about IPTV, unlike other forms of entertainment like cable TV, is that there is no limitation on the number of devices.
-Your device needs to be internet capable and have the IPTV app installed.
+Unlike other forms of entertainment like cable TV, the best thing about IPTV is that there is no limitation on the number of devices.
+Your device needs to be internet-capable and have the IPTV app installed.

 At present, there aren't as many independent IPTV service providers in Canada like they are in the US.
-However, Canadiens can access US service providers via a VPN, which too isn't technically illegal because there isn't a legal framework that outlaws the practice in any way.
+However, Canadians can access US service providers via a VPN, which to isn't technically illegal because there isn't a legal framework that outlaws the practice in any way.

-Apple TV+: Apple TV Plus, only features original content.
+Apple TV+: Apple TV Plus only features original content.
 There are no re-runs of hit shows or any blockbuster movies.
-The current lineup is pretty thin, but they are adding a lot of new content almost every day.
+The current lineup is pretty thin, but they add a lot of new content almost every day.
 However, this isn't the best option if you want to stream popular releases.

 Netflix Canada: Most people are familiar with the service, so we don't need to go into it much.
 It's just that the Canadian library is a little thin compared to its American counterpart for some reason.

-Amazon Prime Video: It is on par with rivals Netflix, with original shows like The Man in the High Castle, Jack Ryan etc. Amazon Prime offers a couple of shows and movies which are not to be found anywhere else which is what makes the subscription attractive to many people.
+Amazon Prime Video: It is on par with rivals Netflix, with original shows like The Man in the High Castle, Jack Ryan, etc. Amazon Prime offers a couple of shows and movies that are not found anywhere else, which makes the subscription attractive to many people.

 Crave: Originally, it was meant to give Bell TV subscribers a way to stream online.
 Today it has a pretty vast library of current and old HBO hits and shows from Showtime, with documentaries.

 A. Torrenting isn't illegal in Canada.
-You are free to share and download TV series, movies and documentaries or entire libraries of content which isn't protected by Canada's copyright law.
-However, it is crucial to understand that many countries have a clause in their law meant for copyrighted material and intellectual property in the case of Canada, it is the Copyright Modernization Act.
+You are free to share and download TV series, movies, and documentaries, or entire libraries of content that isn't protected by Canada's copyright law.
+However, it is crucial to understand that many countries have a clause in their law meant for copyrighted material and intellectual property; in Canada, it is the Copyright Modernization Act.

-Canada, like many other counties, isn't clear about if torrenting is legal or if it isn't.
-So, it is difficult to know which content is shared or downloaded, can get you into trouble.
+Like many other counties, Canada isn't clear about if torrenting is legal or if it isn't.
+It is difficult to know which content is shared or downloaded, which can get you into trouble.
 Evidently, there is a grey area in Canada because there isn't a torrenting law, so to speak.

 We can't tell you that Canada permits P2P file-sharing technologies or has forbidden it.
-All we can say that if you don't own the copyright to a particular piece of content, sharing it is going to be dangerous or at least you're in the grey area.
+All we can say is that if you don't own the copyright to a particular piece of content, sharing it will be dangerous, or at least you're in the grey area.
 That's also one reason why we recommend using a VPN for torrenting.
 You can check out the best VPNs for torrenting here.

 A. Over the course of several weeks, we've tested many leading VPNs in Canada to determine the fastest one.
 After comparing the results, we declared that NordVPN is the fastest VPN service in Canada.
-Thanks to a network of 447+ local VPN gateways, it is the fastest one around, with a truckload of features to complement a trustworthy service.
+Thanks to a 447+ local VPN gateways network, it is the fastest one around, with a truckload of features to complement a trustworthy service.

 NordVPN also offers excellent DNS leak protection and IP leak protection.
-So, if the service was to go down for some reason or you lost internet connectivity, your IP address isn't leaked.
-You can check out our entire rundown of the fastest VPN in Canada here.
+If the service was to go down for some reason or lost internet connectivity, your IP address isn't leaked.
+You can check out our entire rundown of the fastest VPN for Canada here.
 We strongly advise that you read the whole article before deciding on a VPN service in Canada.

-A. We compared the prices of over two dozen top VPN services available in Canada and found Surfshark VPN to be the cheapest in terms of pricing.
+A. We compared the prices of over two dozen top VPN services available in Canada and found Surfshark VPN to be the cheapest in pricing.
 However, the service is also extremely reliable, with an excellent selection of servers spread neatly across all seven continents.
-Furthermore, we found Surfshark VPN to also be the fastest for its price bracket, and it comes with a pretty neat stack of security features along with a no-logging policy.

-At present Surfshark VPN has servers in Vancouver, Montreal and Quebec.
-We've tested these servers and found them to easily unblock various Canadian websites, news channels, sports channels etc. Furthermore, Surfshark VPN can be used across an unlimited number of devices, so you can have one subscription for all of them.
-You can find out more about some of the lowest-priced VPN services in Canada, including Surfshark here.
+Furthermore, Surfshark VPN can be used across an unlimited number of devices so that you can have one subscription for all of them.
+You can find out more about some of the lowest-priced VPN services for Canada, including Surfshark here.

-Once we've tested local servers, its time to test speeds across the border on US servers, European Servers, and Asian servers.
-Testing speed and latency across each gives us a pretty good measurement of the stability and average speed that the service offers.
+Once we've tested local servers, it's time to test speeds across the border on US servers, European Servers, and Asian servers.
+Testing speed and latency across each gives us a pretty good measurement of the service's stability and average speed.

 Our team does not test every server.
-That's an important point we need to make because it is near impossible to test hundreds of servers literally if not more.
-Granted that the speeds of some servers are going to be better than others, but we have no way of knowing that.
-So, the tests carried out at random.
+That's an important point we need to make because it is near impossible to test hundreds of servers literally, if not more.
+Granted that some servers' speeds are going to be better than others, but we have no way of knowing that.
+So, the tests were carried out at random.

 We also test for IP leaks, DNS leaks, and torrenting speeds using a similar methodology but on the same internet connection.
 That's why the margin for error during our testing is low to none at best.
-That said, your results may vary depending on a myriad of factors including your location and proximity from the server being tested.
-The nearer you are to the server the lower its latency will be because the packets have a shorter distance to transverse, which also results in better speeds.
+That said, your results may vary depending on a myriad of factors, including your location and proximity to the server being tested.
+The nearer you are to the server, the lower its latency will be because the packets have a shorter distance to transverse, resulting in better speeds.